lief-project/LIEF/doc/sphinx/installation.rst

 :fa:`brands fa-rust` Rust
 -------------------------

-One can add LIEF as a dependency of a Rust project as follows:
+You can add LIEF as a dependency in a Rust project as follows:

 .. code-block:: toml